 Dr. Gao studied Medicine in China and Germany with intensive fellowship training in both Asia and Europe.
 He completed the orthopaedic residency training at Peking University Medical Center, China and received the ECFMG certificate.
 Moreover, he obtained his master of science degree from Heidelberg University, Germany and his doctorate summa cum laude from Saarland University, Germany.

-Dr. Gao is the Committee Member of Basic Science Committee of International Cartilage Repair Society and the Founding Member of Sino Euro Orthopaedics Society.
-He also serves in other international societies including ESSKA, AOSSM, ORS, and OARSI.
+Dr. Gao is the Member of the Basic Science Committee of International Cartilage Regeneration & Joint Preservation Society (ICRS), the Member of the Young Investigator Committee of Osteoarthritis Research Society International (OARSI), and the Founding Member of the Sino Euro Orthopaedics Society (SEOS).
+He also serves in other international societies including ESSKA, AOSSM, ICMRS, and ORS.

 Ph.
 D., Moscow State University, Moscow, Russia, 1985.
 Russian Academy of Sciences, 1986-1991.
 Senior Research Scientist, Hewlett Packard Company, 1998- current.
 Langmuir, Advisory Board Member, 2001- 2005.
 Journal of Dispersion Science and Technology, Advisory Board Member, 2001- 2005.